 The following narrative summarizes TTUHSC's student complaint or grievance policies and procedures.
-Links to specific policies and procedures are provided on the Office of Student Services website: www.ttuhsc.edu/student-services/Student_Grievances.aspx.
-The online complaint and grievance forms are provided at the following website: https://app4.ttuhsc.edu/grievanceforms/.
+Links to specific policies and procedures are provided on the Office of Student Services website: www.ttuhsc.edu/student-services/Student_Griev-ances.aspx.

 It is the policy of the Texas Tech University Health Sciences Center to affirm the right of its students to a prompt and fair resolution of a complaint or grievance involving allegations of inappropriate behavior by other TTUHSC students or by TTUHSC personnel toward students.
 Policies and procedures exist for the following areas of student complaints: